-It’s taken me all this time to write about experimenting in our communications with others.
+It’s taken me all this time to write about experimenting with our communications.
 Odd in some ways.
 After all, therapy is about communication; with words, but often with gestures and posture.

 Neuro-Linguistic Programming (NLP) did offer specific strategies relating to communication, and I will refer to some of them.
-I like the model as it offer many practical suggestions.
-Its techniques are effective in changing our experience of the world.
-It is less a theory and more an ‘attitude’, but I would add that it needs to be ‘attitude’ with a moral compass.
+Sometimes criticised, and imperfectly ‘marketed’, I like the model as it offers practical suggestions.

 Some things that NLP encourage are:

 - a preference for positive statements, rather than a focus on ‘pathologies’; that is, what is wrong.
-NLP is not alone here and you will find Martin Seligman’s Positive Psychology worth investigating.
+NLP is not alone here, and you will find Martin Seligman’s Positive Psychology offers an antidote worth investigating.
 This perspective can help us find any positive intention behind the behaviour of others.

 - a focus on ourselves and our feelings and beliefs, rather than ‘lecturing’ others on what they should do.